pinki2citm/Validation_Form/README.md

 1. Start the development server: npm start

-Thank you so Much for Readung this file.
+Thank you so Much for Reading this file.